MiguelCastillo/bit-bundler/docs/Examples.md

 ### node.js dependencies

-bit-bundler can understand dependencies defined with `require` and `import` statements without transpiling.
+bit-bundler can understand dependencies defined with `require` and `import` statements out of the box.
 It will load files with extensions `js`, `jsx`, and `mjs`.
 If you need to customize this, then you should consider configuring the loader plugin [bit-loader-js](https://github.com/MiguelCastillo/bit-loader-js).

-> If you are using a version of node or browser that does not support `import` statements, then this example will not run.
-Use Babel to transpile as shown in the next example.

 ##### [source code](https://github.com/MiguelCastillo/bit-bundler/tree/master/examples/dependencies)